hamish-milne/OHDL/Spec.md

 A method represents a clocked action on a particular module.
 They can take a number of arguments of any type, which are nets by default, though both input and output nets are allowed.
 They can also return a value.
 There are four main categories of methods:

 ## Combinatorial
 This is the default type of method declared.
 All arguments must be nets, and the body can only contain combinational logic, so no registers or properties can be set, nor edge or async methods called.
-Register values can still be read, and other combinatorial methods can be caled.
+Register values can still be read, and other combinatorial methods can be called.

-Note: Most combinatorial methods should be declared as ‘inline’, as a normal one will only allow one set of arguments.
-If there are no arguments, an inline declaration will have no effect.
+Methods of this class are implicitly inlined whenever more than one set of arguments is used.

 ```
 int val;